ginkgobioworks/fluoride/README.md

 ![Ginkgo-Bioworks-Logo](pictures/python_execute_command_example.png)

 And you can also interactively execute sessions on specific containers in multi container environments by specifying the name of the container you'd like to execute against.
-In Fluoride multi-container environments containers are named "container_from_Image<n>" where "<n>" is the container specified by the Image<n> parameter in the multi-container CloudFormation template.
+In Fluoride multi-container environments containers are named "container_from_ImageN" where "N" is the container specified by the ImageN parameter in the multi-container CloudFormation template.

 ![Ginkgo-Bioworks-Logo](pictures/specific_container_execute_command_example.png)

 ### Using List Arguments With the CLI
 Sometimes you want to easily manage a multi-container micro service in Fluoride.
 Rather than having to make multiple CLI calls with different arguments each time to do this we wanted to make it so that relevant commands could iterate through list type inputs and manage as many containers as you'd want.
 To this end

 The following commands can work with list based inputs.